How to Backpack in Mesmerizing Kathmandu – Nepal with a Budget below 5000 for a week

 - If you are planning to border cross from India make sure to choose the border which is closer to your destination.

 In my experience its best choice.
 Sunauli is in Gorakhpur, Uttar Pradesh in India.
-Bus or share taxi will take you to Sonauali in 4 hours.
-They will charge 60 rupees per persons only.
+Bus or share taxi will take you to Sunauali in 4 hours.
+They will charge 60 rupees per capita only.
 There are frequent connections between Kathmandu, Pokhara and Lumbini from here.